Guidelines: Undergraduate Students

 All undergraduate voice performance majors and music education majors with their concentration in voice are required to take four semesters of foreign language diction.
 Vocal performance majors are also required to take a total of three semesters foreign language study.

-Music education majors with a concentration in voice will take the remaining two semester of diction (German and then French in that order) in the sophomore year so that all dictions have been completed when they attempt the upper divisional exam at the end of the sophomore year.
+All incoming freshman are expected to take English Diction and Italian Diction in their first year of study.
+Vocal Performance majors and Music Education majors with a concentration in voice will take the remaining two semesters of diction in the sophomore year so that all dictions have been completed when they attempt the upper divisional exam at the end of the sophomore year.

 All graduate Voice Performance Majors entering the University of North Texas College of Music are required to take a three-part placement exam that covers French, German, and Italian Lyric Diction.
 This exam will be administered during Graduate Orientation week in August and January, prior to the first semester of study.
 This exam is the first step in assuring competency in foreign language diction.

 The placement exam is an ONLINE exam taken during Orientation Week.
 Students must be logged into their CANVAS account in order to take the exam.
 No extra materials are allowed.
 Each language (French, German, Italian) is tested separately.
 Students receive 20 minutes with which to complete each language portion.
 Once completed, students will be notified by their studio teacher of the results, generally within 48 hours of the exam.

 Each part of the exam is graded separately; it is therefore possible to pass the exam in two languages, but not pass the third language.

 MM students are required to take graduate level diction, MUAG 5215, as part of their degree plan.
 This course is offered in the spring semester only.
 Students must, however, be proficient to study diction at the graduate level before enrolling for this course.
 This proficiency will be determined by the entrance exam.